Warning: This post deals with graphic content and might be distressing for some readers.

 Mere moments after Michaela Dunn opened the door for him, he stabbed her to death.

-The now 23-year-old described in the NSW Supreme Court what happened, warning Ms Dunn's friends and family who were in the courtroom that the details were "graphic" and "pretty violent" - causing the victim's mother to leave.
+At his sentence hearing in the NSW Supreme Court in March, Ney described what happened, warning Ms Dunn's friends and family who were in the courtroom that the details were "graphic" and "pretty violent" - causing the victim's mother to leave.